You want your music to be heard and shared.

-I started Talk About Pop Music almost 5 years ago and it’s grown – slowly but surely – but it’s grown and is still growing all the time.
+I started Talk About Pop Music more than 5 years ago and it’s grown – slowly but surely – but it’s grown and is still growing all the time.

 We’ve put in the hours because it’s our passion.
 It’s not our careers, it’s not our ‘hobbies’ – it’s our passion.

 We don’t do it for the money or the fame – WE do it for YOU!

 During the past few years I have learned a lot about how new music artists can be heard, discovered and introduced to new ears.